 Consistent producer of educational content and commentary about gibbons.

 A prolific shitposter.
-Sometimes an insightful chart as well.
+Sometimes produces an insightful chart as well.

 Extremely disciplined and focused trader.
 Feed can sometimes seem a little boring since he is so focused on price action.